msnk1-1/inst326-project2/docs/README.md

-# INST 326 Project 2 ‑ Information Retrieval System
+# INST 326 Project 2 ‑ Information Retrieval System (OOP Implementation)

 This repository contains the implementation, documentation, and tests for **Project 2** in INST 326.
 The project focuses on creating an information retrieval system using object‑oriented design principles.